 We are currently raising funds to complete a research center, school, studio, and gallery space, while building frameworks for collaboration with Senegalese and international partners.
-The school will focus on passing knowledge to young people regarding the history and artistry of West African calligraphy, while the research center will serve as a base for researchers and (primarily) African artists to produce academic and creative works in the region.
-While calligraphy schools have existed for hundreds of years in Islamic countries (Iran, Iraq, Syria, Turkey, Egypt) there is currently not a single school dedicated to the West African form.
+The school will focus on passing knowledge to young people regarding the history and artistry of West African calligraphy, while the research center will serve as a base for researchers and (primarily) African artists and calligraphers to produce academic and creative works in the region.
+While calligraphy schools have existed for hundreds of years in Islamic countries (Iran, Iraq, Syria, Turkey, Egypt) there are not schools dedicated specifically to the indigenous West African form.

-The institute was formed in 2012 by internationally exhibited artist and community activist Yelimane Fall.
+The institute was formed in 2012 by internationally renowned artist and community activist Yelimane Fall.
 Click here to read about our ongoing projects in Senegal and the USA.

 Outreach/Programs Director – Nicholas (Saliou) Pelafas : firstname.lastname@example.org